sillevl/labict-citygame/actual-content-change-this-chapter/hardware/ic.md

 #### Using I²C in our project

 It is very useful if you can get the amount of voltage of the battery.
 We used I²C to accomplish this feature.
 In the following topics I will give some examples of our program that we made to realize this.
-The whole program you can find [here](http://git.labict.be/alexvancoillie/City_Game_I2C) on this link.
+The program you can find [here](http://git.labict.be/alexvancoillie/City_Game_I2C) on this link.
 If you want to go immediately to the files of the project, click on this link: [files](http://git.labict.be/alexvancoillie/City_Game_I2C/tree/master).

 #### Datasheet of the ADC081